silvanbrenner/camunda-csharp-client/csharp-client/README.md

-# CamundaClient - the C# library for the Camunda BPM REST API
+# Camunda.OpenApi.Client - the C# library for the Camunda BPM REST API

 OpenApi Spec for Camunda BPM REST API.